 Social action projects – enabling young people to plan and lead their own projects.
 Young people identify a change, develop a response and act on it.

 Social media campaigns – reaching out to as many people as possible, beyond geographical boundaries, sharing reading lists, videos and discussions.
-Follow osch.youngpeople from Manchester, to find out their latest news.
+Follow osch.youngpeople from Manchester, and osch_glasgow from Glasgow to find out their latest news.

 Changemakers – enabling young people to have decision making roles, build their leadership skills, giving them positions of influence within our organisations and recognising their value.
 Running youth boards, collectives and finding spaces for young people in governance structures.
-You can find out about the people involved in OSCH here.
+You can find out more about the people involved in OSCH on our People and Partners page.

 Heritage campaigns – OSCH has been involved in the UK’s South Asian Heritage Month since it’s first year in 2020.
 Through employing young people and doing call outs for events we’ve supported a youth voice in the programme and presented a range of celebrations and commemorations during this key month.